 Once on the ground (see below), I had a flashback to the Steel Panthers take on this battle.
 Like in that scenario, there is a tantalizing victory location forward of the landing zone.
 It sets up the incentive to send off the soon-to-be-Lost Platoon, racing out into the jungle only to be cut off (and then, hopefully, rescued).
 Sorry Campaign Series, I’m not falling into that trap yet again.

 As I said at the outset, this scale is turning out to be just right for the battle, even though that is much to my surprise.
-The platoon, as the basic unit, makes a lot of sense.
-Fiddling around with the placement of fire teams is too much micromanagement for this battle.
-Once you’ve set that granularity on unit sizes, the hexes and time-steps have to be big enough to abstract away all that fiddling.
-So it is.
+The platoon makes a lot of sense as the basic unit.
+Fiddling around with the placement of fire teams is too much micromanagement for this battle and you certainly wouldn’t want to get into that with the platoon counters either.
+So once you’ve set the granularity on unit sizes, the hexes and time-steps have to be big enough to abstract away all that fiddling.
+This they are.

 You might also recall that back a few months, I worried about the balance in this and other children-of-Tiller games.
 This experience in the Campaign Series has relieved me of that worry.
 The results feel just about right with regard to lethality of weaponry and the ability of units to take damage.
 For example, in the first day at LZ X-Ray, my units took losses but not a single one was overrun and none were destroyed.
 Contrast that with my enemy, whom I repeated watched dissolve under both small arms fire and close air and artillery support.
 It accurately reproduced my expectations of human-wave assaults against prepared positions supported by air and artillery.
 This experience translates to the big picture as well.
 At the conclusion of each of the scenarios, I faced an after-action summary that was always plausibly in line with the historical outcome.
 Yes, I could have (in most case) done better, and I could have done worse, but each ending struck me as realistic.